medialab/minet/docs/cli.md

                               [-s SELECT] [--total TOTAL] [-o OUTPUT]
                               video_or_video_column

-# Youtube comments
+# YouTube comments

-Retrieve metadata about Youtube comments using the API.
+Retrieve metadata about YouTube comments using the API.

 Positional Arguments:
   video_or_video_column         Single video to process or name of the CSV